-This article provides a practical explanation of the Empathy Map.
+Empathy Map: this article provides a practical explanation of the Empathy Map.
 After reading, you’ll understand the basics of this powerful marketing tool.
 In this article you can also download an Empathy Map template.

 What is an Empathy Map?

-An Empathy Map is a tool that’s used for collecting customer data in order to understand the target audience better.
+An Empathy Map is a tool that’s used for collecting customer data from user research in order to understand the target audience better.
 There are many different techniques that are used to manage this kind of empathy.
 The Empathy Map is just one of those.
 With the map, customer data is summarised in a visualisation that consists of four quadrants.

 Determining what consumers say is easy, but determining what they think and feel has to be based on careful observations and behavioural analyses in order to discover how they act and how they respond to various activities, suggestions, topics, etc.

 An Empathy Map is especially useful at the start of the design phase of a product, but before production requirements are set.
 The mapping process can help with getting deeper insights into the needs of users.
-The maps are most reliable when they are based on research data, but can also be created based on knowledge from internal participants or previously created marketing personas.
+The maps are most reliable when they are based on research data, but can also be created based on knowledge from internal participants or previously created marketing user personas.

 To summarise the advantages of using an Empathy Map: